H4tch/hugo-plus/README.md

 * More diverse layouts for Project, Homepage, Streams etc
 * Breadcrumbs
 	* Use Hugo's menu system or use .Site.Data
+* Caption/Title for code blocks.
+Make code highlighting into a shortcode :/
 * Project Documentation hosting (via Doxygen)
 * Forum support (via Discourse)
 * Don't store custom Section templates in 'partials'?